ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 }
 ```
 Now, you can build and deploy the function as in the previous sample.
-In order to invoke this function, create a DynamoDB table.
+To invoke this function, create a DynamoDB table.
 1. Go to [roles](https://console.aws.amazon.com/iamv2/home#/roles), and add `AWSLambdaDynamoDBExecutionRole` to the created role in the prerequisites.
 2. Go to the [DynamoDB](https://us-west-1.console.aws.amazon.com/dynamodbv2).
 3. Click **Create Table**, enter the table name, partition key, and create the table.
 If you already have a table created, you can skip this step.